mrezaei92/HandPartSegment/README.md

 ## Usage
 1. Download the PyTorch implementation of the Mano model from [here](https://github.com/hassony2/manopth)
-2. Replance the original manolayer.py with manolayer.py under the folder src (some changes made by us)
+2. Replace the original manolayer.py with manolayer.py under the folder src (some changes made by us)
 3. Run train.py